isuckatlinux/isuckatlinux.github.io/_posts/2022-02-06-teacher-htb-writeup.md

 We can see the system that is running the database(mariadb), and some credentiales for the database(root:Welkom1!)

-If we try to login yo mariadb
+If we try to login to mariadb
 ```bash
 mariadb -u root -p
 ```